seracoin/serad/stability-tests/netsync/README.md

 # Netsync Stability Tester
 This tests that the netsync is at least 5 blocks per second.

-Note: the test doesn't delete sedrad's data directory and it's the user responsibility to delete the data directories that appear in the log.
+Note: the test doesn't delete serad's data directory and it's the user responsibility to delete the data directories that appear in the log.

 ## Running
- 1. `go install sedrad`.
+ 1. `go install serad`.
  2. `go install ./...`.
  3. `cd run`
  4. `./run.sh`